exchange.sembee.info

-You may come to a situation where you have two separate Exchange or SBS servers that need to share the same public domain name.
+You may come to a situation where you have two separate Exchange or SBS servers that need to share the same public domain name, plus have users in the "other" site in the GAL.
 If you cannot find a way to connect the sites and merge them in to a single domain and Exchange organisation then you need to find a solution that allows email to flow between the sites.

 There are actually two ways that this can be done - DNS and Send Connectors.
 For both methods, the recipient configuration is the same, all that is different is how the server is setup.
 However in both cases while they work they do not scale very well.
 Once you get above three or four sites you should start to consider merging in to one domain and one Exchange organisation - which is how Exchange is designed to work.